 Looks at the rules which came into force in April 2015 giving people more flexibility about when and how to access their defined contribution pension savingsJump to full report >>

 Following press reports of perceived difficulties, the Government launched a consultation in July 2015 on whether individuals were able to access the new pension flexibilities easily and at a reasonable cost.
-An update from the FCA said the overall majority of consumers appeared to have been able to take advantage of the new flexibilities, although there some situations where this was not the case (PN15-28).
+An update from the FCA said the overall majority of consumers appeared to have been able to take advantage of the new flexibilities, although there were some situations where this was not the case (PN15-28).

 In its November 2015 report on Pension freedoms advice and guidance, the Work and Pensions Committee called for publication of regular data and research to track the longer term consequences of decisions.
 In its response, the Government said it was to “ensure that key indicators were being captured and monitored” (para 2.7).
-In July 2016, the FCA published the terms of reference for its Retirement Outcomes Review in 2016, to consider the “impact of the pension reforms on competition and switching in the market.”
+In July 2016, the FCA published the terms of reference for its Retirement Outcomes Review, which is to produce its final report in September 2017.
+Data it had collected so far showed that:

 Commons Briefing papers SN06891